alrakib1/Task-Management-Web/readme.md

 ## Features

 - If you click on explore more, it will navigate you to login page.
 After successful log in user will be redirected to the home page and will be able to see a toast on the top of the website.

+- A person won't be able to create multiple account with same email.
+- On signup page anyone will be able to create account with their name, email, password, photo.
+- React hook from has been used on both login and signup page.

 - If use do any